alanwsmith/bitty/content/_release-notes/roadmap.md

 ## Roadmap

+- TODO: Add discotedCallback() to do cleanup if a bitty element is removed.

-- TODO: Make stress test pages with tons of nesting, elements, updates, etc...
+- TODO: Make stress test pages with nesting, large numbers of elements, updates, etc...

 - TODO: Consider: Adding `this.api.makeSVG()`
-like `this.api.getSVG()` with all the replacment stuff.
+like `this.api.getSVG()` with all the replacement stuff.

 - TODO: Consider: adding the state object that has built-in `.isReady()` promise check.